 How to Get to the Braga Cathedral

 The Braga Cathedral is located on Dom Paio Mendes Street, one of the most central streets in the city.
-And from here, you’re very close to other religious temples, such as the Misericórdia Church (160 meters), Church of the Holy Cross (350 meters), Saint Mark’s Church (400 meters), Pópulo Church (400 meters), Church of the Third Order (450 meters), and the Congregados Basilica (750 meters).
+From here, you’re very close to other religious temples, such as the Misericórdia Church (160 meters), Church of the Holy Cross (350 meters), Saint Mark’s Church (400 meters), Pópulo Church (400 meters), Church of the Third Order (450 meters), and the Congregados Basilica (750 meters).

 In my opinion, Braga is a true “open-air museum” and therefore deserves to be explored on foot.
 Nevertheless, if you prefer to travel by public transportation, you can reach the Braga Cathedral by bus (number 41; Frei Caetano Brandão stop).